 - a.
 Each fundraising activity shall be planned to finance a specified objective. - b.
 Each fundraising activity shall have the approval of the organization sponsor and the principal. - c.
+The district superintendent acts as the custodian of all school property pursuant to section 1001.51(4), F.S., and may delegate responsibilities to the school principal.
 The principal shall control the fundraising activities conducted in the name of the school and ensure that the purposes are worthwhile. - 1.
-Raffles and other activities of chance shall not be conducted for school-connected activities.
-Encouraging or permitting minors to participate in games of chance by playing or betting money or other valuable things is prohibited pursuant to Section 849.04, F.S. - 2.
+Raffles and other activities of chance shall not be conducted by the school or on school property, including raffles conducted by charitable, nonprofit organizations leasing school property.
+Encouraging or permitting minors to participate in games of chance by playing or betting money or other valuable things is prohibited pursuant to section 849.04, F.S.
+Only a charitable, nonprofit organization exempt from federal income taxation pursuant to the Internal Revenue Code may conduct raffles or drawings by chance in the name of the school if the organization complies with all applicable provisions of chapter 496, F.S., and section 849.0935, F.S., and the raffle is not conducted on school property. - 2.
 Fundraising activities for which students are charged an admission shall not be presented during school hours. - d.
 When any school organization or group is involved in a fundraising activity or any function exposing the district school board to extraordinary liability, approval must be obtained in advance from the superintendent or designee. - e.
-Collections for all school-sponsored fundraising activities must be deposited in the internal fund, and all transactions in connection with the activity must be conducted in accordance with district school board rules.
+Collections for all school-sponsored fundraising activities must be deposited in the internal fund, and all transactions in connection with the activity must be conducted in accordance with district school board policy.